galyasteffano/stelligent-nu/02-s3/README.md

 _Look through the [S3 encryption docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html).
 What benefits might you gain by using a KMS key instead of an S3-managed key?_

+> the benefits are mostly that it is an added layer of security. you can manage access to the key itself preventing a misconfigured bucket security policy from leaking plaintext data for instance.

 ##### Question: Customer Managed CMK

 _Going further, what benefits might you gain by using a KMS key you created yourself?_

+> aws docs don't actually provide a reason, but my guess is that this way you can "ensure" the key was created and handled securely.
+This way if aws has any internal leaks it would be less likely to effect you.

 #### Lab 2.4.3: Using Your Own KMS Key